h3xstream/confoo-first-chrome-ext/slides/index.md

 ---
 ![bg left:35%](images/wrench.jpg)
 <!-- _class: lead -->
-# Build
+# Tooling

 ---

 ## Webpack

-> Resource bundler
+>  [..] bundle JavaScript files for usage in a browser.

-- Allow you to use powerful JavaScript library from NPM
+- Allow you to use powerful JavaScript libraries from NPM
-  - Parser, API, Data Utilities, Your own modules
+  - Parser, API, Data utilities, Your own modules
 - Allow you to use Bootstrap, SASS files, UI Framework
    - (Vue, React, ...)